 I worked there as a mechanic on P-38 engines.
 That made a lot of sense because I had never worked on P-38 engines before.
 I had worked and taught A-20 and A-26 radial engines in South Carolina.
 The P-38 was a different type of airplane.
 It had two in-line engines and was very powerful.
 They were like buying a Cadillac instead of a Ford.
 However, that’s the way the Army works.

-While I was on le Shima the USO brought in Kay Kyser and his band, and Jimmy Dorsey and his band.
-It was a lot of fun and a big relief from the routine.
-Also, while there, Ernie Pyle, the writer, was killed.
-I didn’t learn about that until much later.
+While I was on Le Shima, the USO brought in Kay Kyser and his band, and Jimmy Dorsey and his band which was a lot of fun and a big relief from the routine.
+Also while there, the writer Ernie Pyle was killed on the island which I didn’t learn about that until much later.

-When the Japanese surrendered, I was still on le Shima.
+I was still on Le Shima when the Japanese surrendered.
 When we got the word, I was sitting on a log, in the rain, with my poncho and helmet liner over me to keep dry, watching a movie.
 That was good news.
 We packed all our gear and got ready to go to Japan as part of the occupation force.
-Well, we waited, and we waited, and we waited.
+Well, we waited, and we waited and we waited.
 We would play cards or baseball or whatever to pass the time.

 The nurses couldn’t have been nicer.
 “What do you want?
 What would you like to have?”
 “I would really like to have some eggnog.”
 All we could get overseas was powdered eggs.
 I had about four eggnogs in the eight hours that we were stuck there.

 As soon as we landed at Hamilton Field, they gave us two free phone calls anywhere we wanted.
 I phoned Juanita in North Carolina.
 She was staying with her mother.
 I called the operator with a person-to-person call.
 The poor operator had an awful time trying to understand the way they talked; southern phraseology and stuff.
 The operator finally got a hold of her mother and got the phone number of the hospital in Rocky Mount.
 That probably took a half-hour or so.